jboolean/art-coop/src/home/about.md

 ### Our Vision

 Artists who are fed up with the current system are connected and know their power.
 There is a hub where artists get money, ideas, and tools to strengthen their communities.
-Art.coop is part of the movement to remember future Art Worlds with community-control at the core.
+Art.coop is part of the movement to remember future art worlds with community-control at the core.
 :::

 :::item